evagorasl/BullXAuto/BRACKET_ORDER_PLACEMENT.md

 ### Trade Size Distribution

-Orders are distributed across 4 bracket IDs with the following default percentages:
+Orders are distributed across 4 bracket IDs with distinct percentages for easier order identification:
-- Bracket ID 1: 33.33% of total amount
+- Bracket ID 1: 34.48% of total amount (1/2.9)
-- Bracket ID 2: 33.33% of total amount
+- Bracket ID 2: 32.26% of total amount (1/3.1)
-- Bracket ID 3: 16.67% of total amount
+- Bracket ID 3: 16.95% of total amount (1/5.9)
-- Bracket ID 4: 16.67% of total amount
+- Bracket ID 4: 16.39% of total amount (1/6.1)

+**Note:** Each bracket uses a unique trade size, making it easier to identify which bracket an order belongs to based on its order_amount.

 ### Auto-Sell Strategy Naming